josh-tobin/gps/docs/index.md

 There are two examples of running trajectory optimizaiton using a simple 2D agent in Box2D.
 Before proceeding, be sure to [set up Box2D](#setup).

+Each example starts from a random controller and learns through experience to minimize cost.

 The first is a point mass learning to move to goal position.

 ![pm0](imgs/pointmass0.png)  ![pm100](imgs/pointmass100.png)